churlish404/hangman/src/README.md

 This project has helped to solidify my understanding of OOP principles, particularly polymorphism, abstraction and encapsulation.
 I have divided my project into classes, following the single responsibility principle.
-I have also tried to incorporate my learning about enums to store constants abd related information.
+I have also tried to incorporate my learning about enums to store constants and related information.